Azure/Azure-Sentinel/DataConnectors/GithubFunction/readme.md

 ```

 8. The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
-This sample demonstrates a simple use case of calling your function every 5 minutes.
+This sample demonstrates a simple use case of calling your function based on your schedule provided while deploying.
+If you want to change
+   the schedule click on "Configuration" under Settings --> Click on "Schedule" under "Application Settings" --> provide cron expression.

-9. For a `TimerTrigger` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression)(See the link for full details).
+   **Note: For a `TimerTrigger` to work, you provide a schedule in the form of a [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression)(See the link for full details).
 A cron expression is a string with 6 separate expressions which represent a given schedule via patterns.
 The pattern we use to represent every 5 minutes is `0 */5 * * * *`.
-This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 5, for any hour, day of the month, month, day of the week, or year".
+This, in plain text, means: "When seconds is equal to 0, minutes is divisible by 5, for any hour, day of the month, month, day of the week, or year".**

-10. Once Azure Function App is deployed, go to `githublogs<<uniqueid>>` --> Click on "Advanced Tools" under Development Tools --> Click on Go --> You will be redirected to Web App --> Check Temp folder path.
+9. Once Azure Function App is deployed, go to `githublogs<<uniqueid>>` --> Click on "Advanced Tools" under Development Tools --> Click on Go --> You will be redirected to Web App --> Check Temp folder path.
 Sometimes it
 	will be C:\local\Temp\ or D:\local\Temp\.

-11. After finding Temp folder path, go to `githublogs<<uniqueid>>` --> Click on "Configuration" under Settings --> Click on "TMPDIR" under "Application Settings" --> update Drive (C//D) based on your deployment.
+10. After finding Temp folder path, go to `githublogs<<uniqueid>>` --> Click on "Configuration" under Settings --> Click on "TMPDIR" under "Application Settings" --> update Drive (C//D) based on your deployment.
 	Note: Make sure the value in "TMPDIR" doesnt have "\\" at the end.

-Note: there are two parsers (here)[https://github.com/Azure/Azure-Sentinel/tree/master/Parsers/GitHub] to make the logs useful
+Note: there are two parsers (here)[https://github.com/Azure/Azure-Sentinel/tree/master/Parsers/GitHubFunction] to make the logs useful

 ## Deploy the Function App template
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FDataConnectors%2FGithubFunction%2Fazuredeploy_GitHubFunctionApp.json" target="_blank">